treeform/onecup/README.md

 ```

 ### styles ###
 Styles can be passed directly using the `style` attribute.
 This is needed when generating some complex looking HTML such as graphs and other visualizations.
-Or to not clutter the css with layout code that is not reusible.
+Or to not clutter the css with layout code that is not reusable.

 ```
-div style{"z-index":5*4}, "z-index compution" div style:{'background-color': "red"}, ->
+div style{"z-index":5*4}, "z-index computation" div style:{'background-color': "red"}, ->
    text "this text will be red"
 ```